 In dogs, motion sickness can happen for three main reasons:

-1. Improper sense of balance in the car
+1. Improper sense of balance can cause car sickness in dogs

-As described above, your dog’s senses help your dog process his or her surroundings.
+Your dog’s senses help your dog’s brain process his or her surroundings.
 The eyes play an important role in detecting motion and recognizing orientation.
 Additionally, the information from the inner ear is critical for maintaining balance and your dog’s “sense of space” in relation to his or her surroundings.

-If the delicate structures of the inner ear are damaged or underdeveloped, the inner ear cannot recognize and respond to motion properly.
+However, if the delicate structures of the inner ear are damaged or underdeveloped, the inner ear cannot recognize and respond to motion properly.
 Now the eyes and inner ears don’t communicate the same signals—therefore confusing the brain.
-As a result, your dog feels unbalanced and can experience motion sickness.
+This unbalanced feeling can cause car sickness in dogs.

-Dogs who are anxious and stressed in the car can become overwhelmed.
+Anxiety is one of the main causes of car sickness in dogs.
+When a dog is nervous and stressed in the car, he or she can become overwhelmed.
 This can lead to vomiting and diarrhea in the car.
 If this happens to a dog multiple times, the dog will begin to correlate the car with feeling nauseous—leading to more anxiety and an increased risk of car sickness.

 If your dog ate something that he or she shouldn’t, your dog might get sick in the car (even if he or she doesn’t usually experience motion sickness).
 Or, if your dog has abdominal pain and/or nausea due to a medical condition, he or she has a higher chance of getting motion sick.